oracle/node-oracledb/.github/ISSUE_TEMPLATE/installation-questions.md

 - Review the [troubleshooting tips](https://oracle.github.io/node-oracledb/INSTALL.html#troubleshooting)

-- If you have a `DPI-1047` error, review both the above again before opening an issue.
+- If you have a `DPI-1047`, `DPI-1050` or `DPI-1072` error, review both the above again before opening an issue.

 # Answer the following questions